Dragon’s Gateway

 The day begins in Thimphu with a short but inspiring morning ride up to the towering Buddha Dordenma, one of Bhutan’s most iconic landmarks.
 From this serene vantage point, the golden Buddha gazes protectively over the valley below — a fitting blessing for the journey ahead.

 Leaving the capital behind, the road climbs through cool pine forests toward the breathtaking Dochula Pass (3,100 m).
-Here, 108 white chortens stand in perfect harmony, their graceful forms framed by panoramic views of the eastern Himalayas — a place where spiritual devotion and natural beauty meet in quiet majesty.
+Here, 108 white chortens stand in perfect harmony, framed by sweeping views of the eastern Himalayas.
+On clear days, snow-capped peaks stretch across the horizon; in mist, prayer flags and cloud create a quiet, almost meditative atmosphere.

 Highlights